mongodb-labs/YCSB/ycsb-mongodb/mongodb/README.md

 ### 3. Set Up YCSB

-If using this repository, download or clone the repo and run
+Download or clone the repo, cd into it and run
     mvn clean package

-If using the full YCSB package then:

-    Download and install YCSB.
-    Replace YCSB/mongodb/src/main/java/com/yahoo/ycsb/db/MongoDbClient.java
-    cd YCSB-master
-    mvn -pl com.yahoo.ycsb:core,com.yahoo.ycsb:mongodb-binding clean package

 ### 4. Run YCSB